Economics

 1. It has been created as a massive computer that can store mechanical data.
 It is a positronic brain that doesn’t fear death.

-4. It developed a coping mechanism and instead of escaping from alcoholism and madness brain turned out to be a practical joker.
+4. It developed a coping mechanism, and instead of escaping from alcoholism and madness brain turned out to be a practical joker.

 “Evidence”

 2. She concluded him being a robot because when the guy comes up to the stage Byerley gives him space and autonomy to speak, the guy insults him but he didn’t respond harshly that proves him being robot.
-So he doesn’t breaks the first law that proves him a robot.
+So he doesn’t break the first law that proves him a robot.

 “The Evitable Conflict”